daviddetorres/hipster-metrics-with-prometheus/README.md

-# Hipster metrics with prometheus
+# How to monitor Hipster Shop app

 In this article we will introduce the basics of [Prometheus](https://prometheus.io/ "Prometheus") metrics and how to extract, visualize and use the data monitored through a practical example.
 We will use the [Hipster Shop demonstration of microservices](https://github.com/GoogleCloudPlatform/microservices-demo "Hipster shop") as a case of use, and for the infrastructure we will deploy our cluster on [minikube](https://kubernetes.io/es/docs/tasks/tools/install-minikube/ "Minikube"), the all-known training kubernetes tool.